slateci/slateci.github.io/_posts/2022-09-26-slate-cluster-upgrade-guide-1_24.md

   * `v1.22.13` --> `v1.23.10`
   * `v1.23.10` --> `v1.24.x`

+*Note:* The patchlevel of the minor releases may have changed since this document was written.
+See [this page](https://kubernetes.io/releases/patch-releases/) to get the latest patchlevel to use for each minor release.
+E.g. `v1.22.15` instead of `v1.22.13`

 #### Install and configure `containerd`
 If you are using Docker on your cluster, you'll need to switch the kubernetes runtime from Docker to `containerd` because Kubernetes removed support for Docker in `v1.24.0`.
 [This guide](https://kubernetes.io/docs/tasks/administer-cluster/migrating-from-dockershim/change-runtime-containerd/) has instructions on updating from Docker to `containerd.`  Please note that [this step](https://kubernetes.io/docs/tasks/administer-cluster/migrating-from-dockershim/change-runtime-containerd/#configure-the-kubelet-to-use-containerd-as-its-container-runtime)